SPMcDonald1316/python_projects/README.md

 Project 2 ~ Renaming Bulk Files
   - script to rename all files in a directory
   - takes user input for path, new name, and extension
   - using os library renames all files in directory

+Project 3 ~ Weather App
+  - simple app to fetch data from openweathermap api
+  - user input city name, returns weather data
+  - use requests to fetch data, use pprint to clean up json response